doriandevtech/doriandevtech/README.md

 - 👋 Hi, I’m @doriandevtech !
 - 👀 I’m interested in creating web applications and mobile applications
-- 🌱 I’m currently searching a Software developer job
+- 🌱 I’m currently searching for a Software developer job
 - 💞️ I’m looking to collaborate on multiple web and mobile applications
 - 📫 How to reach me ?
 Here is my email : dorianemenir@gmail.com